Advertiser Disclosure

 Some of the Current’s offerings include:

-• Current mobile banking app: It makes it easy to manage your hard-earned cash on the go.
-Available in App Store and Google Play Store, you can sign up in a few minutes.
+• Current Mobile App: It makes it easy to manage your hard-earned cash on the go.
+Available in the App Store and Google Play Store, you can sign up in a few minutes.
 One of the major perks of using the Current app is that there are no overdraft fees, hidden fees, or minimum balance fees.
 (1)

 • Current Spend Account: Current offers two types of accounts: Individual and Teen Accounts.
 Each account has unique perks.
 Some of the benefits of opening a Current Individual Account include faster direct deposit and overdraft protection of up to $200.
 (2) You’ll also earn up to 7X reward points when you use your Visa debit card at any of the 14,000 participating merchants across the country.

-• Current High-interest Savings: With Current Savings Pods, you can earn while you save. you can earn up to 4.00% APY on your funds if you make qualifying direct deposits.
+• Current High-interest Savings: With Current Savings Pods, you can earn while you save.
+You can earn up to a 4.00% bonus on your funds if you make qualifying direct deposits.
 (3) Besides, Current has a round-up feature that automates savings.
 When you make a purchase, it rounds up to the nearest dollar and deposits it to your chosen Savings Pod.

 • Current Crypto (4) : Current lets you buy and sell crypto on the app, making investing so easy even for beginners.
 What’s more, there are zero trading fees, so you can make the most out of every dollar you invest.
 There are over 30 coins available on the app, with the most popular being Bitcoin, Ethereum, Cardano, and Dogecoin.
 Crypto is not FDIC or SIPC insured.